Maintaining Security and Sanity at Cloud Speed: Code Changes

 If your review doesn’t have any red flags and the reviewer is comfortable with the proposed changes, the pull request will be approved.
 This allows the code to be merged.
 Once that occurs, it’s safe to deploy the change for use by your end users or customers.

 You’ll reap lasting benefits from implementing these processes.
 You’ll gain an auditable path of when and where things changed within the code.
-This makes rolling back to previous versions much easier.
+This makes rolling back to previous versions much easier even if they are in code repositories.

 Whenever you can get a second set of eyes, including those of your managed services provider, on a potentially dangerous change, you can make it more secure.
 Sure, it takes a few additional steps, but ultimately, it’s a winning proposition for everyone.